 Did Speedify Leak Personal Data in the Past?

-Additionally, a Reddit user claimed several years ago that Speedify leaked their data, including their social media and email accounts.
-Although there is no concrete evidence that Speedify was responsible, we would advise exercising caution.
+Based on discussions online, there's an isolated case wherein Speedify VPN allegedly leaked data.
+A Reddit user claimed several years ago that Speedify leaked their data, including their social media and email accounts.
+Although there's no concrete evidence that Speedify was responsible, we would advise exercising caution.

 Is Speedify Safe?

-Given these factors, we cannot recommend Speedify as a reliable VPN for users who prioritize privacy and security.
+Despite these security measures, we can't recommend Speedify as a reliable VPN for users who prioritize privacy and security.
 We suggest exploring other options that prioritize and respect user privacy.

 Supported Platforms & Devices

-Speedify supports only the most popular devices, so you can’t install it on routers, media streaming devices, or any other platforms.
-Our Score: 4/10
+Speedify supports only the most popular devices, so you can’t set it up on most routers, media streaming devices, or any other platforms.
+Our Score: 6/10

 While Speedify can protect up to 5 devices simultaneously, it falls short compared to other services that offer protection for a larger number of devices.
 Support for 5 devices is generally sufficient in a home environment, but it may not be suitable for users with larger households.